New artists ready for 2019!

 Legendary Blood Sweat & Tears has been mixing brass, rock, blues and jazz since its inception in New York in 1967 and carved up a very distinctive and life-giving musical elixir.
-The Nine-man band has changed its crew members a number of times but the highest level kept going and have inspired whole generations with their thrilling music and magnificent concerts.
+The band has changed its crew members a number of times, but continue to inspire whole generations with their thrilling music and magnificent concerts.

-Commercially, the band was at the peak during the sixties and the whole of the 1970's with several gold and multi-platinum albums and hits such as "Spinning Wheel" and "And When I Die" ruled both the charts and the dance floors.
-With over fifty years of recordings and concerts they have a crazy song catalog to offer the audience.
+Commercially, the band was at their peak during the 60s and the 70s.
+They have several gold and multiplatinum albums and hits such as "Spinning Wheel" and "And When I Die", which ruled both the charts and the dance floors.
+With over 50 years of recordings and concerts, they have a truly incredible song catalogue to offer their audience.

 World Music in a frame of Scandinavian contemporary jazz.

 It was more than deserved that among 419 submitted works from 86 different countries, Grooss Viddals Out of Silence became one of 10 winners in the competition Global Women in Music for Human Rights.
 The works in the competition are all inspired by the fight for human rights.
 Viddal was even in Rome to receive the award and FriEnsemblet performed at a gala concert in the Teatro Argentina, Rome's largest arena.